 No Hi - or - How to ask your co-worker for help

-This is how many requests from and to your co-workers look like in Slack/Teams today:
+This is how many requests from your co-workers and your responses look like in Slack/Teams today:

 - Co-worker, 10:05, Hi!